atareao/tasker/README.md

 </a>
 </p>
 <h2>🏠 <a href="https://www.atareao.es/aplicacion/tasker" id="homepage">Homepage</a></h2>
-<p>Readme Maker is a simple application to help you to make your README files</p>
+<p><span id="project_title">Tasker</span> is a simple application to help you to get your tasks done.
+This app follows Todo.txt criteria.

 <!-- end description -->